MicrosoftDocs/Advertising-docs/BingAds/guides/management-model-tool-providers.md

 ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
+description: A tool provider builds a Bing Ads application for other companies to manage their advertising campaigns.
 ---
 # Management Model for Tool Providers
 A tool provider builds a Bing Ads application for other companies to manage their advertising campaigns, and is not necessarily billed by Bing Ads.
 The advertiser user owns the accounts, is billed directly by Microsoft for valid ad clicks, and may pay a fee to the tool provider.
 The following sections describe the entity model and credentials for tool providers.